mirekslouf/mpint/docs/README.md

 	* Jupyter notebook: possible, but it brings no apparent benefits.
 * **Detailed MPint documentation:**
 	* all functions have docstrings, which enables the following...
-	* Spyder: place cursor to function definition and press Ctrl+I
+	* Spyder: place cursor to a function definition and press Ctrl+I
 	* Pdoc: auto-generates
 	  [HTML help](./pdoc.html/mpint/index.html)
 	  which documents all functions, modules...